 So, on to the lessons learned here.

 1. Shorter tunnels work better.
-The broken one was made with 10-foot pvc pipes, and tat didn't leave enough extra plastic on either side to really clamp down tightly.
+The broken one was made with 10-foot PVC pipes, and that didn't leave enough extra plastic on either side to really clamp down tightly.
 By contrast, our short tunnel has held up really well throughout all of our weather woes:

 As you can see, all the extra plastic along the sides is rolled up around a 2x2 post (from our trellises), which keeps the plastic tight and also held down (for insurance, there are bricks weighing down the posts as well).
 This has been effective, and I think next year this is going to be our system across the board.